-Fragile Speedster: It's a speedy demon that can throw many quick attacks at you, but it can't take that many hits in comparison (At least, in its boss fight it has fairly low health).
+Fragile Speedster: It's a speedy demon that can throw many quick attacks at you, but it can't take that many hits in comparison, as it has fairly low health in its boss fight.

 Generic Doomsday Villain: The Chaos Kin's idol description outright states that it is a mindless creature who possesses nothing but the desire to cause destruction.

 Kick the Dog: Leaves Pit stranded in an inanimate object for three whole years, kidnaps and brainwashes his goddess while doing so, proceeds to mock the very things he was raised to believe in right from the same mouth of said goddess, steals Palutena's soul when Pit frees her from his control, and finally tries to possess Dark Pit in a last ditch effort to revive itself and make Pit suffer.
 Its whole life is basically one long string of this.

 Knight of Cerebus: While Hades is cruel and callous, he is at least, enjoyable and entertaining.
 The Chaos Kin and its actions are taken much more seriously.